ECMT-680-Financial-Econometrics/Dahm_Paul_Project/README.md

 # Dahm_Paul_Project

+When viewing the files used for my project, the accurate files to view are the Dahm_Paul Presentation files!!

 Paper: DOES HEAD START IMPROVE CHILDREN’S LIFE CHANCES?
 EVIDENCE FROM A REGRESSION DISCONTINUITY DESIGN*

 Regression Equasion: Yc = m(Pc) + Gcα+δc